bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## The anatomy of a function

 Excel has a lot of functions ready to use like the `SUM` function, the `AVERAGE` function and the `COUNTIF` function.
 You can even [create your own function in Excel](https://support.microsoft.com/en-us/office/create-custom-functions-in-excel-2f06c10b-3622-40d6-a1b2-b6748ae8231f) (which is beyond the scope of this course).
-If you frequently need to create your own function, you are probably better of with R or Python.
-But what is an function?
+If you frequently need to create your own function, you are probably better off with R or Python.
+But what is a function?

 >In Microsoft Excel, a function is a built-in formula that is designed to perform a specific calculation.
 Functions can help you perform a wide range of calculations, from simple arithmetic operations such as addition, subtraction, and multiplication to more complex calculations such as statistical analysis and data manipulation.

-Excel functions are identified by their names, which typically begin with the equal sign (=) followed by the function name and any required arguments.
-For example, the SUM function adds up a range of numbers and is written as:
+Excel functions are identified by their names, which begin with the equal sign (=) followed by the function name and any required arguments.
+For example, the `SUM` function adds up a range of numbers and is written as:

 ```
 =SUM(A1:A10)